lucystevens/Proton/README.md

 #### Dependencies within dependencies

-Currently dependencies can only be injected into other dependencies through the constructor like so;
+Dependencies can be injected into other dependencies through the constructor like so;

 	private SingletonDependency singletonConstructor;